Sparsification of Matrices and Compressed Sensing

-Compressed sensing(CS) can be regarded as the study of methods for solving the sparse recovery problem and its generalizations (\emph{e.g.}, sparse approximations of non-sparse signals, solutions in the presence of noise) in a computationally efficient way.
-Most results in CS can be characterized either as certifications that the sparse recovery problem is solvable for a restricted class of matrices, or as the development of efficient computational methods for sparse recovery for some given class of matrices.
+Compressed sensing (CS) can be regarded as the study of methods for solving the sparse recovery problem and its generalizations (e.g., sparse approximations of non-sparse signals, solutions in the presence of noise) in a computationally efficient way.
+Most results in CS can be characterized either as certifications that the sparse recovery problem is solvable for a restricted class of matrices, or as the development of efficient computational methods for sparse recovery for some given class of matrices.\looseness=-1

 One of the most important early developments in CS was a series of results of Cand\`{e}s, Romberg, Tao and their collaborators.
-They established fundamental constraints for sparse recovery: one cannot hope to recover $k$-sparse signals of length $N$ in less than $\Theta(k\log N)$ measurements under any circumstances.
-(For $k = 1$, standard results from complexity theory show that $\Theta(\log N)$ measurements are required.)
+They established fundamental constraints for sparse recovery: one cannot hope to recover $k$-sparse signals of length $N$ in less than $O(k\log N)$ measurements under any circumstances\footnote{Throughout this paper we use some standard notation for asymptotics: for functions $f, g:\mathbb{N}\rightarrow \mathbb{N}$, we write that $f=O(g)$ if there exists a constant $C$, not depending on $n$, such that $f(n)<Cg(n)$ for all sufficiently large $n$.
+Intuitively, the function $g$ eventually dominates $f$, up to a constant factor.
+We say that $f=\Theta(g)$ if there exist two constants $c, C$ such that $cg(n)<f(n)<Cg(n)$ for all sufficiently large $n$.
+Hence, $f$ and $g$ grow at the same rate.}.
+(For $k = 1$, standard results from complexity theory show that $O(\log N)$ measurements are required.)
 The main tools used to prove this result are the \textit{restricted isometry parameters} (RIP), which measure how the sensing matrix $\Phi$ distorts the $\ell_{2}$-norm of sparse vectors.